CieranAlmond/octo/README.md

 # 🐙 Octopus Energy Technical Task - Cieran Almond

 🚀*You have just joined a very fast growing startup as the only security person.
 The company has roughly 100 employees and the CTO has been making decisions about what is needed based on function.
-Security is not always considered.*🚀
+Security is not always considered*🚀

 *You’ve been hired by the CTO for your security knowledge and because you’ll have a different perspective and priorities.* 🎉